What Is Eczema (Dermatitis)?

 While infected skin might look bad, it is good to know Eczema is not contagious.
 Your baby can’t “catch Eczema” nor infect anyone else.
 Eczema is a condition that definitely can run in the family.

-While there is no “cure” for Eczema, there are treatments that can manage and ease symptoms.
+While there is no “cure” for eczema, there are treatments that can manage and ease itching and irritation associated with it.
+Managing eczema flares and inflamed skin is crucial for effective treatment.

-You’ll want to regularly moisturize eczema skin with dermatology-approved body wash, oils, creams or ointments, which are available over-the-counter.
-Your doctor may prescribe corticosteroids, non-steroidal prescription creams, wet dressings (in more severe cases), and anti-itch medications.
+If your eczema does not get better with a proper skincare routine, your doctor may prescribe corticosteroids, non-steroidal prescription creams, wet wrap therapy (in more severe cases), and anti-itch medications.
 Some adults get prescribed light therapy by their dermatologists.

 FAQs